Wireless broadband is an internet connection that doesn't use cables.

 The internet is a network of networks, which provides access to a vast number of devices and resources around the world.
 In general, your home network and the wider internet are kept separate from each other for security reasons.
 You don’t want just anyone from the wider internet getting in, after all.
 But your tech will make an exception when a specific device or service needs to go into or out of your home network.

 Wireless broadband and wireless ISPs

-Wireless broadband may also be used to refer to wireless ISPs (WISPs) which deliver internet access with a wireless connection instead of a using a fixed-line.
+Wireless broadband may also be used to refer to wireless ISPs aka WISPs.
+These deliver internet access with a wireless connection instead of a using a fixed-line.